Andy Martin: Allegations of Obama's father being Frank Marshall Davis

 In an interview featured on the CNN network's American Morning program on October 27, 2008, Martin explicitly abandoned his view that Barack Obama is a Muslim.
-In the interview, Martin said that Obama was not the son of Barack Obama, Sr., but rather the son of Frank Marshall Davis, an African American journalist and political activist who wrote for a newspaper in Hawaii in the 1940s and 1950s that was accused by the House Un-American Activities Committee as being a front for the Communist Party USA.
+In the interview, Martin said that Obama was not the son of Barack Obama Sr., but rather the son of Frank Marshall Davis, an African American journalist and political activist who wrote for a newspaper in Hawaii in the 1940s and 1950s that was accused by the House Un-American Activities Committee of being a front for the Communist Party USA.
 Martin claimed that he discovered this after a recent trip to Honolulu, although he offered CNN no substantive proof for the claim.